Growing Up Inside:

 Anger and Struggles With Forgiveness:

-It is normal to feel anger toward your parents for raising you in this abusive group.
-Many of you believe it will never be safe, or even possible, to have a good relationship with them, especially if they are still in the group or an Armstrong offshoot, and if they have refused to acknowledge what was done to you and sincerely apologized.
+It is normal to feel anger toward those who abused you.
+Many of you believe it will never be safe, or even possible, to have a good relationship with your parents, especially if they are still in the group or an Armstrong offshoot, and if they have refused to acknowledge what was done to you and sincerely apologized.

 Realizing that you were abused in many ways that were never your fault is necessary before you can even think about forgiveness toward your parents or others.
 You may need to first write private letters to your parents, the ministers who abused you, or others in order to express your pain, outrage and grief–but it’s best not to mail them, especially if you know that doing so will cause further guilt to be heaped upon you.